Why Are the ARIMA and SARIMA not Sufficient: Introduction

-However, unfortunately, such difference operators are merely empirical experience without knowing the exact philosophy behind.
-Therefore, we never know why they work well somewhere and ineffectively elsewhere.
-To this end, in this paper, we will investigate the power of the difference operator from the perspective of spectral analysis, linear system theory and digital filtering, and point out the characteristics and limitations that difference operator and S-ARIMA hold.
-Besides, the general operator that works for transforming a non-stationary (/irrational-spectra wide-sense stationary) stochastic process to be stationary (/rational) will be presented.
-At last, we will show the overall methodology for predicting a stochastic process, which is the improvement of S-ARIMA and termed as ARMA-SIN, meaning S-ARIMA is the special case of ARMA-SIN.
+However, such difference operators are more empirical experiences than exact theories.
+Therefore, we do not know why they work well somewhere and ineffectively elsewhere.
+To this end, in this paper, we aim to investigate the power of the (seasonal) difference operator from the perspective of spectral analysis, linear system theory and digital filtering, and point out the characteristics and limitations that (seasonal) difference operator and S-ARIMA hold.
+Besides, the general operator that works for transforming a non-stationary (in the mean sense) stochastic process to be wide-sense stationary will be presented.
+At last, we will show the overall methodology for predicting a non-stationary stochastic process, which is the generalization of S-ARIMA and termed as ARMA-SIN.
+Our discusses will be based on Linear System Theory, Spectral Analysis, and Digital Filtering.
+For preliminaries on those topics, refer to \cite{diniz2010digital,yang2009signals,chaparro2018signals}.

-The motivation of our methodology is from the Wold's Decomposition theorem, Linear System theory, Spectral Analysis and the Digital Filtering.
-We aim to take effective actions to transform a non-stationary (and/or irrational-spectra wide-sense stationary) to be stationary (and/or rational), and then use the philosophy of ARMA model to describe the rational-spectra stationary part of the interested time series.
-The actions we take are based on the techniques of digital signal processing, specifically the digital filtering.